Can you really eat all you want and still lose weight?

 This study simply shows that losing weight and keeping it off has

 a direct correlation to reducing stress.
-Reducing stress has a lot
+Reducing stress has

 to do with attitude and how you structure your life.